 Hold that thought.

 This is a society which is ruled by fear.
 In fact the wizarding “world” was *created* out of fear.
-It was a rational fear, to be sure, given western Europe in the throes of the Reformation, but nevertheless, its underlying foundation still was fear.
+At that point, it was a rational fear, to be sure, given western Europe in the throes of the Reformation, but nevertheless, its underlying foundation still was fear.
 And in 300 years that hasn’t changed one iota.
 The underlying motivation of the entire wizarding world is STILL fear.
 In fact the whole sorry lot clutches at its fears as if they were its only hope of order and salvation.

 Not courage, not honor.
 Not cleverness or wisdom.
 Not even cunning and ambition, and certainly not loyalty and hard work.
 FEAR.

 And that kind of atmosphere attracts predators.
 Voldemort and his Death Eaters are predators.

 Voldemort and his followers prey on their world’s fear.
 Tom Riddle’s entire justification in life seems to be to create panic.
 He and his followers’ every action was calculated simply to make people afraid of them.

 Even in DHs after the Ministry fell and the DEs had taken control, they were not really running the Ministry.
 Established sympathetic-minded Ministry wonks like Umbridge were doing that, and running it to what were their own agendas.
 The DEs may have taken positions in the Ministry in expectation of future advancement.
 They would give the Ministry wonks a nudge here or there, sometimes via an Imperioed puppet who was already in position, but they certainly didn’t hang up their masks and all settle down to actually run the government.